Chart Color Schemes

 Employment

-Cronulla-Kurnell-Bundeena has a well-educated workforce with strong representation in professional services.
-Its unemployment rate was 2.8% as of June 2025, lower than Greater Sydney's 4.2%.
+Cronulla-Kurnell-Bundeena has a highly educated workforce with strong professional services representation.
+Its unemployment rate was 2.8% as of June 2025, below Greater Sydney's 4.2%.

+Retail trade, however, has lower representation at 7.2% compared to the regional average of 9.3%.
+Employment opportunities locally appear limited based on Census data comparison of working population versus resident population.
 Between June 2024 and June 2025, employment increased by 2.7%, while labour force grew by 3.3%, raising the unemployment rate by 0.5 percentage points.
-In comparison, Greater Sydney saw employment grow by 2.6%, labour force expand by 2.9%, and unemployment rise by 0.3 percentage points.
-In NSW as of Sep-25, employment contracted by 0.41% (losing 19,270 jobs), with the state unemployment rate at 4.3%.
-This compares favourably to the national unemployment rate of 4.5%, which had national employment growth of 0.26%.
-Jobs and Skills Australia's national employment forecasts from May 2025 project national employment growth of 6.6% over five years and 13.7% over ten years.
-Applying these projections to Cronulla-Kurnell-Bundeena's employment mix suggests local growth of approximately 6.8% over five years and 13.7% over ten years, based on a simple weighting extrapolation for illustrative purposes.
+In contrast, Greater Sydney recorded employment growth of 2.6% and unemployment rise of 0.3 percentage points over the same period.
+National employment forecasts from Jobs and Skills Australia, released in May 2025, project national employment expansion by 6.6% over five years and 13.7% over ten years.
+Applying these projections to Cronulla-Kurnell-Bundeena's employment mix suggests local growth of approximately 6.8% over five years and 13.7% over ten years.

 Frequently Asked Questions - Employment